Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Compositional Construction of A-CBC

-As demonstrated in Theorem \ref{Thm:2}, under the compositionality conditions of \eqref{Eq:21}-\eqref{Eq:28}, an A-CBC for the interconnected A-SHS can be compositionally constructed based on A-CSBCs of individual subsystems.
-In the next section, we provide the necessary conditions for constructing the A-CSBC for the augmented SHS.
+Therefore, $\gamma s \leq (1 + \Gamma) s$, and consequently $\gamma \leq1 + \Gamma$.
+Since $\Gamma \in (-1,0)$, then $0 <\gamma \coloneq 1 + \Gamma <1$.
+Hence, $\mathcal B$ is an A-CBC for $\mathcal{I}(\mathcal{A}_1(\Phi_1),\ldots,\mathcal{A}_N(\Phi_N))$, which concludes the proof. $ \blacksquare$ \begin{remark} As the interconnection topology becomes denser, each subsystem is influenced by more neighbors, leading to a stronger aggregate disturbance $w_i$.
+To account for this in the analysis, the associated disturbance gain $\varphi_i$ may also increase, reflecting higher sensitivity to inter-subsystem coupling.
+Consequently, the compositional condition~\eqref{Eq:21}, which relies on bounding this influence, becomes more difficult to satisfy, consistent with small-gain reasoning in stability analysis; e.g., see~\citep{dashkovskiy2007iss}. \end{remark} As demonstrated in Theorem \ref{Thm:2}, under the compositional conditions in~\eqref{eq:tmp}, an A-CBC for the interconnected A-SHS can be compositionally constructed based on A-CSBCs of its individual subsystems.
+In the next section, we provide the sufficient conditions for constructing the A-CSBC for the augmented SHS.